yash3886/Code_Wizards_Project/README.md

   5. It stores the information and recommmend products based on what you have searched before or ordered.
   6. It also authenticates you with your email id and password.

-This project was accomplished by our team: \n
+This project was accomplished by our team:
-Parth Madan (Machine learning enthusiast) \n
+Parth Madan (Machine learning enthusiast)
-Pallav Sharma (Backend Developer) \n
+Pallav Sharma (Backend Developer)
-Yash Agrawal (Machine learner and Frontend Developer) \n Keshav Garg \n
+Yash Agrawal (Machine learner and Frontend Developer)
+Keshav Garg
-Nitin Kumar Das \n
+Nitin Kumar Das